 A quick case study

-When assessing Paddle, Motion VFX (the leading creator of plugins for Final Cut Pro and DaVinci Resolve) ran an A/B test between Paddle and their previous provider.
+When assessing Paddle, Motion VFX (the leading creator of plugins for Final Cut Pro and DaVinci Resolve) ran an A/B test between Paddle and their previous payments solution.
 They measured the conversion rate at the end of the checkout process – after a customer pressed “pay now”.
 The result was a 12% increase in conversions with Paddle.
-We attributed this increase to a better checkout experience and an increase in payment acceptance rates, made possible by the investments we made to strengthen our payment routing.
+We attributed this increase to a better checkout experience and an increase in payment acceptance rates, made possible by the investments we made to strengthen our payment solution.

 Unifying the payment lifecycle